You’ve been asking for it and it’s finally here – our review of Paula Deen’s restaurant in Pigeon Forge.

 - The food keeps coming with unlimited helpings

-- Everyone chooses their own dessert
+- Everyone chooses a dessert of their choice

 If someone in your party has food allergies or dietary restrictions, good luck finding something that can work for everyone.
 And in case you’re wondering, kids don’t get their own special menu items, either.

 I understand that we’re supposed to feel like we’re gathered around for a traditional meal at home, but I find customization one of the main perks of eating out.

 From Paula’s famous sides, we ordered the broccoli casserole, creamed corn, creamed potatoes and mac and cheese.
 For the main dishes, we ordered fried catfish and chicken and dumplings.

 Out of all of those things, I really enjoyed the catfish, macaroni, corn and potatoes.
 The rest was just … not bad.

 For example, let’s start with the chicken and dumplings.
 I have to rely on my mom’s opinion here because I didn’t try them due to caution around my peanut allergy.